Skip to main content

 In the next step, the Coordinator configuration that was written by the verify command needs to be audited.
 A potential voter should inspect the manifest and the referenced policies.
 They could delegate this task to an entity they trust.

-After ensuring the configuration of the Coordinator fits the expectation, you can securely connect to the workloads using the Coordinator's mesh-ca.pem as a trusted CA certificate.
+After ensuring the configuration of the Coordinator fits the expectation, the user can securely connect to the application using the Coordinator's mesh-ca.pem as a trusted CA certificate.

 To access the web frontend, expose the service on a public IP address via a LoadBalancer service: